modularizer/NetWiz/README.md

 - File upload interface
 - Validation results display

-## API Endpoints
-see `backend/openapi.json`, also hosted by the api at `/docs`, e.g. http://locahost:5000/docs

 ## License
 We use the Unlicense, meaning you are free to use this code as you wish